juristr/fabiangosebrink.github.io/__output/2016-05-10-writing-custom-validators-angular2/2016-05-10-writing-custom-validators-angular2.md

 export class IsInRangeValidatorDirective {
 }</pre>

-Here we make the Range-validator accessible to the form by naming it &#8220;isInRange&#8221;.
-THen we use the angular given NG_Validators and &#8220;extend&#8221; it with our custom validator.
+Here we make the Range-validator accessible to the form by naming it "isInRange".
+THen we use the angular given NG_Validators and "extend" it with our custom validator.

 Now we have to tell our form component to provide this validator to our form: